syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### indentItem()
 {:#methods:indentitem}

-To indent a selected item in gantt
+To indent a selected item in Gantt

 #### Example